 Conclusion

 Salmon biologists and data stewards across the globe have generated extensive datasets on salmon abundance, environmental conditions, and biological characteristics.
-When integrated, these data become valuable assets, a fact powerfully demonstrated by studies such as (peterma2012?).
-However, as noted by reports to the Cohen Commission (Marmorek et al. 2011), these data are often incomplete, inconsistently collected, and fragmented across institutions and jurisdictions.
-Integrating across such diverse sources can be done, but requires effort that is often not accounted for in smaller-scale studies.
-This fragmentation is a missed opportunity to deepen our understanding of the drivers of change across salmon life stages and regions, and limits the effectiveness of management decisions, particularly in the face of climate change and biodiversity loss.
+When integrated, these data become valuable assets, a fact powerfully demonstrated by studies such as (Peterman and Dorner 2012).
+However, as noted by reports to the Cohen Commission investigating the decline of Fraser River sockeye salmon (Marmorek et al. 2011), these data are often incomplete, inconsistently collected, and fragmented across organizations and jurisdictions.
+Integrating across such diverse sources can be done but requires effort that is often not accounted for in smaller-scale studies or perpetually underestimated in long-term ongoing data projects.
+This fragmentation hinders a deeper understanding of the drivers of change across salmon life stages and regions, and limits the effectiveness of management decisions, particularly concerning in the face of anthropic climate change and biodiversity loss.

-But this limitation also reveals an opportunity.
+We argue that many persistent bottlenecks in salmon analysis and management are fundamentally data problems, and that coordinated data stewardship offers one of the most impactful, near-term opportunities for improvement.
 By adopting shared best practices in data governance, metadata standardization, persistent identification, infrastructure reuse, and community co-development we can radically improve the transparency, reusability, and interoperability of salmon data.
-A coordinated, future-oriented data stewardship strategy can transform the role of salmon data in science and management.
+A coordinated, future-oriented data stewardship strategy can leverage the full potential of data in science and management.
 The case study presented in this paper—drawn from one of the Pacific Region’s most influential salmon survival syntheses (Peterman and Dorner 2012)—illustrates how technical and social data management gaps directly obstructed efforts to answer pressing questions.
-If some of the best practices we propose had been adopted by the data producers—such as documenting their datasets more thoroughly, storing data in accessible formats, or using persistent identifiers—substantial time and resources could have been saved.
-The case offers a clear and cautionary tale, as well as a hopeful roadmap.
+If some of the best practices we propose had been adopted by the data producers substantial time and resources could have been saved.
+The case study offers a clear and cautionary tale, as well as a hopeful roadmap.
+Because data practices underpin nearly every analysis and decision, strengthening data stewardship is one of the most effective ways salmon programs can improve outcomes within their control.